 - To speed up the computations, open the Advanced / Configuration Setup / Concentration / Menu #4 and change the particle release per cycle from 50000 to 10000.
 We can easily run with more particles than the previous simulations because only 5 members will be included in this ensemble.
 Save the changes and run the model.

-- Once the simulation has completed, open the Concentration / Utilities / Convert to DATEM menu and as before select the measured data file captex2_meas.txt, convert the model output to the DATEM format, and finally Compute Statistics.
-Then rename the statistical results file, statA.txt, to a unique file name.
+- Once the simulation has completed, open the Concentration / Utilities / Convert to / DATEM menu and as before select the measured data file captex2_meas.txt, convert the model output to the DATEM format, enter a unique character string such as wrf27uw to rename the output files, and then Compute Statistics.
+The statistical results file will then be named statA_wrf27uw.txt.

 - Now repeat the same process with each of the other four meteorological data files, giving each output file and resulting statistical file a unique name: